Hindus: Demographics

 Hinduism by country, worldmap (estimate 2010).

-There are 1.2 billion Hindus worldwide (15% of world's population), with about 95% of them being concentrated in India alone.
+There are 1.17 billion Hindus worldwide (14.9% of world's population), with about 95% of them being concentrated in India alone.
 Along with Christians (31.5%), Muslims (23.2%) and Buddhists (7.1%), Hindus are one of the four major religious groups of the world.

-Most Hindus are found in Asian countries.
-The top twenty-five countries with the most Hindu residents and citizens (in decreasing order) are India, Nepal, Bangladesh, Indonesia, Pakistan, Sri Lanka, United States, Malaysia, Myanmar, United Kingdom, Mauritius, South Africa, United Arab Emirates, Canada, Australia, Saudi Arabia, Trinidad and Tobago, Singapore, Fiji, Qatar, Kuwait, Guyana, Bhutan, Oman and Yemen.
+Most Hindus live in Asian countries.
+The top twenty-five countries with the most Hindu residents and citizens (in decreasing order) are India, Nepal, Bangladesh, Indonesia, Pakistan, Sri Lanka, United States, Malaysia, Myanmar, United Kingdom, Mauritius, South Africa, the Netherlands, France, Russia, United Arab Emirates, Canada, Australia, New Zealand, Italy, Saudi Arabia, Trinidad and Tobago, Singapore, Fiji, Qatar, Kuwait, Guyana, Bhutan, Oman, Suriname and Yemen.

 The top fifteen countries with the highest percentage of Hindus (in decreasing order) are Nepal, India, Mauritius, Fiji, Guyana, Bhutan, Suriname, Trinidad and Tobago, Qatar, Sri Lanka, Kuwait, Bangladesh, Réunion, Malaysia, and Singapore.

 The fertility rate, that is children per woman, for Hindus is 2.4, which is less than the world average of 2.5.
 Pew Research projects that there will be 1.4 billion Hindus by 2050.